 You can specify different reference margins to calculate the prices for one item and for other quantities (known as quantity price discounts or price levels).

-To learn more, click the title of a Knowledge Base article (KBA).
+To learn more, click the title of a Knowledge Base article (KBA) or view our webinar:

 |How to add the reference margin to an inventory item||Inventory|

 |How to apply a quantity discount using a negative reference margin||Inventory|

 Webinar: The many uses for reference margin

 If you have questions or suggestions about this information, contact firstname.lastname@example.org.